Cognigy/Documentation/docs/en/docs/ai/xApp/tokens.md

 The PIN to access the xApp Session.

-Create the xApp Session PIN by using the [Get xApp Session PIN](../flow-nodes/xApp/get-xApp-session-PIN.md) Node.
-If the PIN Screen is configured, the user must provide the PIN to access the xApp Session.
+The xApp Session PIN is created by using the [Get xApp Session PIN](../flow-nodes/xApp/get-xApp-session-PIN.md) Node.

 ## xApp Session URL